tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 Explain that while today's lesson only focuses on fetching pricing data from the Kraken API, the CCXT library also allows a user to perform tasks such as checking account balances/status, fetching any open orders, or even placing and executing trades.

-  **Note:** The following functions return minimal/empty datasets due to the fact that the Kraken account used in this lesson is not funded with capital.
+  **Note:** The following functions return minimal/empty datasets, due to the fact that the Kraken account used in this lesson is not funded with capital.

   ![additional-functions](Images/additional-functions.png)